 Employees are still human.
 They experience emotions, form bonds and develop feelings.
 Sometimes, this happens in the workplace.

 As an employer, you want your workers to get along; you want them to work together and enjoy doing so.
 But what happens when the lines blur and relationships stretch beyond friendly?
-What you don't want arising, though, is a "Grey's Anatomy" situation.
-So, you have a policy for that.
+You don't want a Grey's Anatomy situation to arise, so you need to have a policy for when this happens.

-"My companies, and my recommendation to others with which I consult, strictly limit relationships, whether dating, married or familial, in certain situations," said David Mair, managing partner and CEO of Soter Healthcare and member of the Business.com community.
+"My companies, and my recommendation to others with which I consult, strictly limit relationships, whether dating, married or familial, in certain situations," said David Mair, managing partner and CEO of Soter Healthcare and member of the business.com community.

 "We require that employees self-disclose relationships that develop," said Mair.
 "When possible, we reassign an employee in such a situation to separate the supervisory/oversight relationship.
 Failure to disclose a relationship has disciplinary consequences."

-Jason Treu, executive coach and author of "Social Wealth" (Be Extraordinary LLC, 2014), said that lateral dating typically is not an issue in the workplace.
+Jason Treu, executive coach and author of Social Wealth (Be Extraordinary LLC, 2014), said that lateral dating typically is not an issue in the workplace.
 But when two people of different levels form a relationship, you can almost guarantee there will be problems.

 That's why, said Treu, both workers "should sign a dating contract that states the senior person isn't involved in any reviews, compensation or decisions on the other person.
 [There] can be no favoritism of any kind."

 Shared loyalty is a great asset to any team, but when a member values one worker over the rest, it can do more harm than good.
-If two workers are romantically involved, they must be considerate of how this dynamic affects their peers, and, as the business owner or manager, you must be aware of concerns your team has.
+If two workers are romantically involved, they must be considerate of how this dynamic affects their peers, and, as the business owner or manager, you must be aware of any concerns your team has.

 At the end of the day, you want your company and its workers to be equal priorities.
-If you're not comfortable with the arrangement, and neither are your workers, don't be afraid to set guidelines or simply say no.
+If you're not comfortable with the arrangement and neither are your workers, don't be afraid to set guidelines or simply say no.